Small polarom formation by electron-electron interaction

-Traditional polaron theory is based on the spontaneous localization of carriers due to lattice distortions which break the translational symmetry of the lattice.
+The properties of polarons sensitively depend on the nature of their interactions.
+The so-called large polaron corresponds that the propagation of carrier is dressed by a cloud of virtual phonon with polaron radius much larger than lattice constant\cite{Frohlich1,Frohlich2}.
+In contrast, a small polaron is usually understood as the spontaneous localization of carrier due to lattice distortions which break the translational symmetry of crystal\cite{Holstein1,Holstein2}.
 While such a distortion increases the energy of the underlying lattice, it can trap a carrier and lead to the formation of a localized electronic state in the bandgap, lowering the overall system energy.
-In other words, the conventional mechanism of polaron formation is through electron-phonon coupling where the bare charge is dressed with a lattice distortion, leading to carrier localization and a substantial increase in the effective carrier mass.
+In other words, the conventional mechanism of polaron formation, no matter being large or small, is through electron-phonon coupling where the bare charge is dressed with a lattice distortion, leading to an increase of carrier effective mass or a spontaneous localization.
 However, from the viewpoint of modern polarization theory\cite{resta2007theory}, the modulation of charge density in solids can be, in principle, a purely electronic effect where a spontaneous ordering of electrons breaks the crystal symmetry, without any atomic displacement.
-Such a possibility is hinted at in the study of the doped Mott insulating phase in the Hubbard model\cite{leong2014localized} which reveals the emergence of localized states, even in the absence of any mechanism for electron-phonon coupling.
-This raises the question of whether polarons can occur, via a purely electronic mechanism, in materials in the absence of any atomic distortion.
-Such a mechanism would constitute a fundamentally new type of polaron, here dubbed an \emph{electronic polaron}, in which the electron-phonon coupling need not play any active role.
-Instead, electron-electron correlation becomes the key for polaron formation, with atomic relaxation being merely a secondary response of the lattice to electronic localization, in which the surrounding ions tend to screen the spontaneously localized carrier.
+Such a possibility is hinted at by the study of electronic dynamics in the iron-based superconductor FeAs, where the doped electron on Fe atom is dressed by the polarization of surrounding As $4p$ states\cite{berciu2009electronic}, resulting in a reasonably increased effective mass.
+This raises the question of whether a small polaron can be localized, via a purely electronic mechanism, in solids in the absence of any atomic distortion.
+Such a mechanism would constitute a fundamentally new type of polaron, here dubbed an \emph{electronic polaron}, in which the electron-phonon coupling needs not play any active role.
+Instead, electron-electron interaction becomes the dominant in polaron formation, with lattice relaxation only being a response to the electronically-localized carrier.